dhutapratama/docs/queues.md

 <a name="introduction"></a>
 ## Introduction

 While building your web application, you may have some tasks, such as parsing and storing an uploaded CSV file, that take too long to perform during a typical web request.
-Thankfully, Laravel allows you to easily create queued jobs that may be processed in the background.
+Thankfully, Lets allows you to easily create queued jobs that may be processed in the background.
 By moving time intensive tasks to a queue, your application can respond to web requests with blazing speed and provide a better user experience to your customers.

-Laravel queues provide a unified queueing API across a variety of different queue backends, such as [Amazon SQS](https://aws.amazon.com/sqs/), [Redis](https://redis.io), or even a relational database.
+Lets queues provide a unified queueing API across a variety of different queue backends, such as [Amazon SQS](https://aws.amazon.com/sqs/), [Redis](https://redis.io), or even a relational database.

-Laravel's queue configuration options are stored in your application's `config/queue.php` configuration file.
+Lets's queue configuration options are stored in your application's `config/queue.php` configuration file.
 In this file, you will find connection configurations for each of the queue drivers that are included with the framework, including the database, [Amazon SQS](https://aws.amazon.com/sqs/), [Redis](https://redis.io), and [Beanstalkd](https://beanstalkd.github.io/) drivers, as well as a synchronous driver that will execute jobs immediately (for use during local development).
 A `null` queue driver is also included which discards queued jobs.

 > **Note**
-> Laravel now offers Horizon, a beautiful dashboard and configuration system for your Redis powered queues.
+> Lets now offers Horizon, a beautiful dashboard and configuration system for your Redis powered queues.
 Check out the full [Horizon documentation](/docs/{{version}}/horizon) for more information.

 <a name="connections-vs-queues"></a>
 ### Connections Vs. Queues

-Before getting started with Laravel queues, it is important to understand the distinction between "connections" and "queues".
+Before getting started with Lets queues, it is important to understand the distinction between "connections" and "queues".
 In your `config/queue.php` configuration file, there is a `connections` configuration array.
 This option defines the connections to backend queue services such as Amazon SQS, Beanstalk, or Redis.
 However, any given queue connection may have multiple "queues" which may be thought of as different stacks or piles of queued jobs.

 Note that each connection configuration example in the `queue` configuration file contains a `queue` attribute.
 This is the default queue that jobs will be dispatched to when they are sent to a given connection.
 In other words, if you dispatch a job without explicitly defining which queue it should be dispatched to, the job will be placed on the queue that is defined in the `queue` attribute of the connection configuration: